-Type-examination is the procedure whereby the Notified Body ascertains and certifies that a representative model of machinery referred to in Annex IV (hereafter referred to as: type) satisfies the provisions of this Rulebook.
+Type-examination is the procedure whereby the Designated ascertains and certifies that a representative model of machinery referred to in Annex IV (hereafter referred to as: type) satisfies the provisions of this Rulebook.

-1. The manufacturer or his authorised representative must, for each type, draw up the technical file referred to in Annex VII, Section A.

-2. For each type, the application for an type-examination shall be submitted by the manufacturer or his authorised representative to the Notified Body of his choice.
+- 1. The manufacturer or his authorised representative must, for each type, make the technical file referred to in Annex VII, Section A. - 2.
+For each type, the application for a type-examination shall be submitted by the manufacturer or his authorised representative to the Notified Body of his choice.